andrew/ultimate-awesome/README.md

 - [awesome-express](https://github.com/wabg/awesome-express) - 这个仓库主要是收集 Express 好用的中间件、新闻资讯、网站等，这是我在基于Express开发web应用过程中搜集到的一些插件和看到的一些好的内容。.
 - [awesome-megadrive](https://github.com/And-0/awesome-megadrive) - A curated list of Sega Mega Drive development resources.
 - [Library-of-Ethereum](https://github.com/ArpitIngle/Library-of-Ethereum) - Curated Collection of Ethereum Ecosystem Resources.
-- [awesome-snn-conference-paper](https://github.com/AXYZdong/awesome-snn-conference-paper) - 🔥 This repo collects top international conference papers, codes about Spiking Neural Networks. 本仓库收集了脉冲神经网络领域的顶会顶刊论文和代码，正在持续更新中。.
 - [awesome-solidity](https://github.com/BlockchainLabsNZ/awesome-solidity) - A curated list of awesome Solidity resources.
 - [awesome-text-editing](https://github.com/dok/awesome-text-editing) - Collection of text editing resources and libraries for the web.
 - [awesome-kinesis](https://github.com/bbbbbrie/awesome-kinesis) - Unofficial curated list of resources and references for Kinesis keyboard enthusiasts.
 - [Awesome-Interpretability-in-Large-Language-Models](https://github.com/ruizheliUOA/Awesome-Interpretability-in-Large-Language-Models) - This repository collects all relevant resources about interpretability in LLMs.
 - [awesome-official-statistics-software](https://github.com/SNStatComp/awesome-official-statistics-software) - An awesome list of statistical software for creating and accessing official statistics.
 - [awesome-websites](https://github.com/StanForever/awesome-websites) - A curated list of awesome websites.
+- [awesome-command-palette](https://github.com/stefanjudis/awesome-command-palette) - A list of awesome command palette implementations.
 - [awesome-large-graph-model](https://github.com/thumnlab/awesome-large-graph-model) - Papers about large graph models.
 - [Awesome-pose-transfer](https://github.com/Zhangjinso/Awesome-pose-transfer) - A collection of papers and codes for human pose transfer.
 - [awesome-free-startup-resources](https://github.com/jasonnoahchoi/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
 Many thanks for the start of such an awesome list.
-- [awesome-command-palette](https://github.com/stefanjudis/awesome-command-palette) - A list of awesome command palette implementations.
 - [awesome-tensorlayer](https://github.com/tensorlayer/awesome-tensorlayer) - A curated list of dedicated resources and applications.
 - [graph-networks](https://github.com/yazdotai/graph-networks) - A list of interesting graph neural networks (GNN) links with a primary interest in recommendations and tensorflow that is continually updated and refined.
 - [urban-and-regional-planning-resources](https://github.com/APA-Technology-Division/urban-and-regional-planning-resources) - Community list of data & technology resources concerning the built environment and communities. 🏙️🌳🚌🚦🗺️.